adamchalmers/blog/content/nom-chars.md

 So, we see that `digit1` is just a function.
 It takes one argument, the input string.
 The parser reads characters from the start of the input string, and if the character is a digit, it adds it to the output.
 When it finds a non-digit character, it terminates.
 Once it terminates it returns an [IResult](https://docs.rs/nom/latest/nom/type.IResult.html)... what's that?

 Remember above, we said that parsers should return `(I, O)` if they succeed (the remaining input string that _wasn't_ consumed to get an output value, and the output value itself), and `E` if they fail.
 Well, `IResult` is just shorthand for this.
-It's a simple convenience newtype: `type IResult<I, O, E> = Result<(I, O), E>`.
-The docs explain it well:
+It's a convenience [type alias](https://doc.rust-lang.org/book/ch19-04-advanced-types.html#creating-type-synonyms-with-type-aliases): `type IResult<I, O, E = nom::error::Error<I>> = Result<(I, O), E>`.
+Note that `E`, the error type, has a default -- we'll talk about that in a second.
+The docs explain `IResult` well:

 > Holds the result of parsing functions.
 The `Ok` side is a pair containing the remainder of the input (the part of the data that was not parsed) and the produced value.
 The `Err` side contains an instance of [`nom::Err`](https://docs.rs/nom/latest/nom/enum.Err.html).